 You have the right to access the personal information held about you and to obtain certain prescribed information about how we process it.
 This is more commonly known as submitting a 'data subject access request'.
 We may request proof of your identity before sharing such information with you.
 There is no fee for this service.

-You may ask us to delete information we hold about you in certain circumstances, this is often referred to as the 'right to be forgotten'.
+You may ask us to delete information we hold about you in certain circumstances, which is often referred to as the 'right to be forgotten'.
 This right is not absolute and only applies in certain circumstances.
-It may not therefore be possible for us to delete the information we hold about you, for example, if we have an ongoing relationship or are required to retain information to comply with our legal obligations.
+It may not therefore be possible for us to delete the information we hold about you, for example, if we have an ongoing relationship or are required to retain information to comply with our legal or regulatory obligations.

 In some cases, you may have the right to have the processing of your personal information restricted.
 For example, where you contest the accuracy of your personal information, it may be restricted until the accuracy is verified, or where the processing is unlawful but you object to it being deleted and request that it is restricted instead.

-You have the right to receive, move, copy or transfer your personal information to a controller which is also known as 'data portability'.
+You have the right to receive, move, copy or transfer your personal information to a controller, which is also known as 'data portability'.
 You have the right to this when we are processing your personal information based on consent or on a contract and the processing is carried out by automated means.
 You should note that this right is different from the right of access (see above) and the types of information you can obtain under the two separate rights may be different.

 You may object to the processing of your personal information (including profiling) when it is based upon our legitimate interests.
 You may also object to the processing of your personal information for the purposes of direct marketing (including profiling to the extent it relates to direct marketing) and for the purposes of statistical analysis.

 You have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or similarly significantly affects you.
 You can object to your personal data being used in this way.